 With its thousands of beautiful trees and flowers, the park offers a lot of great backdrops for photography.

-Not only that but you can simply walk around the gardens and enjoy the views.
+You can simply walk around the gardens and enjoy the views.

 And you will love the garden scenery even more because it changes every season.
 Therefore, you can visit the park all year round.